StorageOS Volume Guide

 The above PVC has the

 storageos.com/replicaslabel set.
-This label tells StorageOS to create a replica for the volume that is created.
-For the sake of keeping this example simple the unreplicated volume will be used.
+This label tells StorageOS to add a replica for the volume that is created.
+For the sake of keeping this example simple an unreplicated volume will be used.

 You can view the PVC that you have created with the command below